 GEM equips participants with the transferable skills and work experience needed to be successful in future employment.

-GEM participants build skills crucial for future employment.
+GEM participants build skills crucial for future careers, such as:

 Eligibility and Contact Information

-GEM is available to all individuals with any sort of disability who are interested in work readiness training.
+GEM is available to all individuals with any type of disability who are interested in work readiness training.
 You can become a GEM participant through three methods:

 - A referral to the program by the Department of Rehabilitation (DOR).